 One way to limit the scope of an accused process or device is by applying the doctrine of equivalents, which imposes a lower standard on infringement than literal infringement.
 This doctrine requires a substantial similarity between the accused device or process and the claimed invention.
 The accused device or process cannot simply read on prior art, nor can it recapture a patentee’s costs.
 The prosecution history estoppel and prior art are also considered in evaluating the scope of the claimed invention.

-Once you have determined whether your patented invention has been infringed, you must consider the potential remedies.
+Once your invention is patented and you can determine whether your patented invention has been infringed, you must consider the potential remedies.
 You may seek a temporary or permanent injunction, as well as damages for the loss of profits that you suffered as a result of the infringement.
-Damages are not capped at a fixed amount, and if the technology is licensed, you cannot ask for less than a reasonable royalty.
+Damages are not capped at a fixed amount, and if the patent is licensed, you cannot ask for less than a reasonable royalty.
 Moreover, if the alleged infringements have been involved in the creation or sale of the patented item, you may ask for damages up to treble that amount.

 The complaint for patent infringement must provide notice to the accused infringer.
 This notice should be concise and clear.
 It doesn’t need to be full of detailed factual allegations.
 Moreover, you must make a plausible claim for relief.
 You should note that the term “probable” does not necessarily mean that the claim is true.
 Rather, the patent infringement complaint must make the claim more probable than facially plausible.

 Often, the process of evaluating a patent claim involves assessing whether a claimed invention has been made known or is already known.
 For example, comic books and movies cannot serve as prior art because they do not provide enough information to support a patent suit.
 However, certain types of non-enabling prior art can be useful to show whether a claimed invention is obvious.
 This includes abandoned patent applications or provisional patent applications that were not converted to non-provisional applications.